punxaphil/custom-sonos-card/README.md

       https://mytuner.global.ssl.fastly.net/media/tvos_radios/2BDTPrpMbn_cTdteqo.jpg
   - ifMissing: true # ifMissing will only be used if none of the "Equals" overrides above resulted in a match
     imageUrl: https://cdn-icons-png.flaticon.com/512/651/651758.png
-customSources: # Main usecase is probably to set tv media player to play TV sound media_player.tv: # set this to 'all' to show the custom source for all players
+customSources: # Main use case is probably to set tv media player to play TV sound media_player.tv: # set this to 'all' to show the custom source for all players
     - title: TV
       thumbnail: https://cdn-icons-png.flaticon.com/512/716/716429.png